wemyss/meteor-infinite-scroll/README.md

   // Enable infinite scrolling on this template this.infiniteScroll({
     perPage: 20,                        // How many results to load "per page"
-    query: {                            // The query to use as the selector in our collection.find() query
-        post: 71
-    },
     subManager: new SubsManager(),      // (optional, experimental) A meteorhacks:subs-manager to set the subscription on
-                                        // Useful when you want the data to persist after this template
-                                        // is destroyed.
     collection: 'Comments',             // The name of the collection to use for counting results
     publication: 'CommentsInfinite',     // (optional) The name of the publication to subscribe.
-                                        // Defaults to {collection}Infinite
     container: '#selector',              // (optional) Selector to scroll div.
 Defaults to window loadingTemplateName:'loading'       // (optional) Name of loading graphic (spinner) template.
 Default will show "Loading..."
   });